opticgroup/icmesh/index.md

 ## ⚙️ **Quick Start**

 1. **Get a Device**: 👉 Starting at $40 and great for walking around the [SenseCap Tracker T1000-E](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html) (direct link) or [SenseCap Tracker on Amazon](https://www.amazon.com/dp/B0DJ6KGXKB/) is an excellent mobile device.
 Note:  If Amazon is out of stock the price may show higher and in that case use the direct-link.
-The [WisMesh Pocket V2 for $99](https://store.rakwireless.com/products/wismesh-pocket) is slightly more expensive at $99.
+The [WisMesh Pocket V2 for $99](https://store.rakwireless.com/products/wismesh-pocket) is slightly more expensive but is "hackable" at $99.
 You can also check out our ICMESH favorites on [Etsy](https://www.etsy.com/people/i9v8id6n/favorites/ICMESH-meshtastic-turn-key-devices). **Warning:** Avoid devices with the Heltec v3 chip due to manufacturing defects.
 2. **Install the App:** [Download the Meshtastic app on iOS (App Store)](https://apps.apple.com/us/app/meshtastic/id1586432531) or [Android (Google Play)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&pcampaignid=web_share). 📲
-3. **Connect Your Phone**: Use your **iPhone** or **Android** and select your new shiny Meshtastic device via **bluetooth**.
+3. **Connect Your Phone**: Open the **Meshtastic** app and pair to your new device.
-4. **Configure your device**: Go to meshtastic app, settings, user, and choose any shortname and long name you want.
-For example mine is shortname: AMY and long name: AMY - ICMESH.COM. **Important** Please use ICMESH in your long name so we can count how many people are on the network.
+4. **Configure your device**: Go to Settings -> User -> and choose any short and long name you want.
+For example: short name = AMY long name = AMY - ICMESH.COM. **Important** We encourage you to use ICMESH.COM in your long name to promote ICMESH and so that we can count how many users we have.
-5. **Join the Network**: Your device will automatically join the ICMESH network and will also work outside of the canyons.
+5. **Join the Network**: Your device will automatically join the ICMESH network and will also work with other mesh networks outside of the canyon.
+There are over 1,000 people using Meshtastic in Southern California.
-6. **Send A Message**: In your mobile app, go to Channel to send a message to everyone or you can send directed messages to your friends.
+6. **Send A Message**: In your mobile app, go to **Channel** to send a message to everyone or **Direct Messages** to send a secure message to anyone on the network.

-📖 **For detailed instructions**, see our full guide: [INSTALLGUIDE.md](INSTALLGUIDE.md)  // Needs update

 ![Device Example](images/t1000.webp)